Dropbox, along with Dropbox Sign and DocSend, can help you go beyond the capabilities of a traditional CRM. Here’s how:

 1. Sync instantly with customers

 Let’s say you’re working out contract details with a potential customer.
-You’re probably not sitting across the table from them going over all the ins and outs.
-You’re sending comments back and forth; you’re fielding questions left, right and centre; and you’re dealing with changes coming out of the blue.
+You’re probably not sitting across the table from them going over all the ins and the outs.
+You’re sending comments back and forth; you’re fielding questions left and right; and you’re dealing with changes straight out of left field.
 And that’s on a good day.

 Eliminate back-and-forth email exchanges.
 Dropbox syncs your changes as soon as you make them, so all of your Salesforce users will have real-time access to the most recent version of your content.
 (You can learn more about Dropbox’s integration with Salesforce here.)

 How are you currently making sure everyone on your sales team is on the same page with your proposal?
 If one rogue person on your team makes one wrong move (a price change that hasn’t been approved, let’s say), and it goes out, how many things can go wrong?
 (Answer: lots.)

 Your sales team needs a seamless way to connect and collaborate on your pitches, prices, and proposals, and if they don’t have it, all the CRM tools in the world aren’t going to hold everything together.
 Dropbox can help you stay in the flow through instant file updates and collaboration.